How to Find and Hire the Best Software Developers

 Tap into freelance marketplaces

-Contract work platforms are ripe with talent and have exploded in popularity in recent years, with Upwork alone boasting over 18 million registered freelancers².
-These platforms allow you to browse the digital resumes of hundreds or even thousands of software developers, then send out invites to those you think might be a good fit for your job.
+Contract work platforms are ripe with talent and have exploded in popularity recently, with Upwork alone boasting over 18 million registered freelancers.
+These platforms allow you to browse the digital resumes of hundreds or even thousands of software developers and then send out invites to those you think might be a good fit for your job.
 And since a freelancer’s past clients can give them a rating, there’s a vetting system built right in, which may save you some time during applicant screening or reference checks.

 On open-source platforms like Github, software developers from all over the world can collaborate to build applications.
 But they’re more than that–they also function as a professional social network of sorts, much like a developer-centric LinkedIn.
 When you view a developer’s profile on Github, you can see the various projects they’ve contributed to and peruse their code, which should give you a good idea of the type of work they’re comfortable with.